 Although aluminum and steel cost about the same, we chose aluminum because it was much lighter.
 It weighs about 41 lbs. per 100 ft., while steel weighs about 225.
 With aluminum, you get a professional look without the heavy lifting.

-Plan to set the border with the top edge about 1/2 in. above the soil level to maintain the lawn/garden separation and keep roots from crossing over the top.
-This makes the border almost invisible and allows you to mow right over the top.
+Plan to set the garden border with the top edge about 1/2 in. above the soil level to maintain the lawn/garden separation and keep roots from crossing over the top.
+This makes the garden border almost invisible and allows you to mow right over the top.
 However, be aware that the thin top edge can hurt bare feet.
 After cutting it, make sure you round off any sharp edges with a file.

 Follow the photos for the basic garden edging installation techniques.
-The key to setting this border is to cut a clean vertical edge along the grass with a square spade (Photo 1).
-Then you can lay the border tightly against the edge when you stake and backfill it.
+The key to setting this garden border is to cut a clean vertical edge along the grass with a square spade (Photo 1).
+Then you can lay the garden border tightly against the edge when you stake and backfill it.
 There’s no rule for shaping the edge.
 Simply follow the edges of your lawn, making smooth, gradual curves.
 To make smooth, sharp curves, bend the edging around a circular form.

 Call your local utilities or 811 to locate underground lines before you dig and install all edging.

 Steel edging is the most common metal garden edging, although you might not find it at local nurseries.
 Look for it at larger garden centers or at landscape suppliers, which is where most pros get it.
 (Search “Landscape Equipment and Supplies” online or in your Yellow Pages.)
 Steel garden edging comes in 4-in. wide by 10-ft. long strips in a variety of colors.
 Keep in mind that it’ll eventually rust, especially in a salt environment.
 It’s heavy, floppy stuff and needs almost full support when you transport it.